Skip to content

 Step 2Turn On Passwordless Sign-In

-Once your Microsoft Authenticator app is ready, you can now turn on passwordless sign-in for your Microsoft account, making logins more secure than using a traditional password.
+When your Microsoft Authenticator app is set up, you can turn on passwordless sign-in for your Microsoft account, which is more secure than using a password.
+This change uses safer sign-in methods and greatly lowers the risk of your account being compromised by stolen passwords.

 How to Go Passwordless